Miss Earth India: 2015: Glamanand Supermodel India

 Glamanand Supermodel India Beauty Pageant chairman Nikhil Anand acquired the rights to send India's delegates to the Miss Earth pageant in 2015, and the winner of the Glamanand Supermodel India 2015 contest was crowned Miss Earth India.
 In 2016, Glamanand lost the rights.

 2016: Cheryl Hansen

 In 2016, the Miss Earth franchise of was obtained by Cheryl Hansen.
 The audition had 37 finalists from Bangalore and New Delhi screenings.

 2018: Glamanand Supermodel India

 Glamanand Supermodel India sent India's representative to Miss Earth 2018, which was held in the Philippines.

-2019 - present: Miss Divine Beauty
+2019–present: Miss Divine Beauty

-Miss Divine Beauty Pageant acquired the rights to send India's delegates to the Miss Earth pageant in 2019, and one of the winner of the contest "Tejaswini Manogna" was crowned Miss Earth India 2019.
-"Tanvi Kharote" was crowned Miss Divine Beauty 2020 (held virtually).
+Miss Divine Beauty Pageant acquired the rights to send India's representatives to the Miss Earth pageant in 2019.
+Tejaswini Manogna, one of the contest winners, was crowned Miss Earth India 2019.
+Tanvi Kharote was crowned Miss Divine Beauty 2020 (held virtually).

-The reigning Miss Earth India 2021 is Rashmi Madhuri.
-She was crowned as Miss Divine Beauty 2021 (held at Welcom Hotel, New Delhi).
+Priyan Sain was crowned Miss Divine Beauty 2023, earning the right to represent India at Miss Earth 2023.
+She successfully placed in the Top 20, ending India's 12-year unplacement streak since Nicole Faria's historic win at Miss Earth 2010.